kckhchen/minimalistic-bitwarden-backup/README.md

 We all love [Bitwarden](https://bitwarden.com/).
 However, sometimes we just don't feel comfortable storing all the passwords on the cloud.
 Although Bitwarden stores local cache for 30 days when you go offline, it always gives a peace of mind if you know you have a local backup copy in your hard drive.
 Bitwarden Password Backup Tool does exactly that.

 This is a robust, automated shell script to backup your Bitwarden vault on macOS.
 It utilizes [bitwarden-cli](https://bitwarden.com/help/cli/) to authenticate and automatically store backups, exporting a **portable (password-protected)** JSON file that you can import back to Bitwarden or other supported password managers (e.g. KeePassXC).
 You can even set up reminders with [terminal-notifier](https://github.com/julienXX/terminal-notifier) to send notifications when it's time for backup.

+No docker, no tons of dependencies, no complexities.
+Just a simple, transparent, minimalistic shell-script backup tool for your local storage.

 ## Features